Skip Breadcrumb Links

 What is an intellectual disability?

 Intellectual disability is a term used when a person has certain limitations both in intellectual functioning (reasoning, learning, problem solving) and in adaptive behavior, which covers a range of everyday social and practical skills.

 These can present opportunities and challenges for a person to learn and develop differently than others.
 Individuals with an intellectual disability may take longer to learn to speak, and take care of their personal needs such as dressing or eating.
-A person with an intellectual disability may even require some level of support for his or her entire life.
+A person with an intellectual disability may even require some level of support for their entire life.
 Intellectual disabilities are frequently grouped under the umbrella term "developmental disabilities."

 There are more than 200 known causes of intellectual disability.
 Some common examples of intellectual disability are: